Sniperhid/sniperhid.github.io/content/posts/defence-pathfinding/index.md

 TocOpen: false
 ---

-The first version of aussie holdout appeared in 2015, and has served as a hotbed for a few ideas.
+The first version of Aussie Holdout appeared in 2015, and has served as a hotbed for a few ideas.
 In 2018 I worked on upgrading it from the 2D to 3D editor and doing more experimentation.

 # Mission Premise
 The premise of this mission is for the players to hold a fixed position while waves of AI attack.